Customize Consent Preferences

 The Autism Coalition of Nevada has created a comprehensive statewide resource guide called ACON’s ‘Nevada Autism Provider & Services Directory’.
 Our focus is to provide our communities with ‘Evidence Based’ services and providers in your area.

-Please click on our section called 'ACON Directory' and then double click the PDF Icon and the Directory will open in an easily readable and printable file.
-Our hope is that this document will be a source of great service to you and your family. *Please Note that this Directory is not intended to treat, cure or provide specific answers to any medical, neurologic, health or other disease, issue or illness.
+*Please Note that this Directory is not intended to treat, cure or provide specific answers to any medical, neurologic, health or other disease, issue or illness.

 This Directory will be updated only one time per year.
 If you have a request for a change to the Directory or would like to add a service or provider to this list, please contact an ACON member and ask to have your idea added to the (ANNUAL UPDATE LIST).
 Have patience as this Directory requires great amounts of research and verification and is updated by an ACON member at their discretion.